 Setting up a Periodic Task to Discover Table Relations

 Alternatively, you can set up a periodic task which will help you to discover table relations.
 This is just another way of discovering table relations.

 The Table Relation tool reveals unseen at first sight relations between columns of different tables, looking at it from the point of view of database users and the way how they use it.
+It significantly enhances the process of sensitive data discovering, usually performed before data masking.
 It the modern world of security standards such as GDPR, HIPAA, etc. this gives additional opportunities to detect different types of PII leaks and is another barrier for cybercriminals.